Cox rings of moduli of quasi parabolic principal bundles and the K-Pieri rule: Introduction

-\begin{theorem} For generic arrangements of points $\vec{p},$ the algebra $V_{\vec{p}}(a, b)$ is minimally generated by the non-Abelian theta functions with $K = 1.$ The relations which hold among these generators are generated by the quadratic relations. \end{theorem}
+\begin{theorem} For generic arrangements of points $\vec{p},$ the algebra $V_{\mathbb{P}^1, \vec{p}}(a, b)$ is a Koszul, Gorenstein algebra, and is minimally generated by the conformal blocks with $K = 1$.
+In particular, the ideal of relations on these conformal blocks is quadratically generated. \end{theorem}